Installing wood flooring on landings between two sets of stairs.

 At Lacasse, we have started making 36-60″ strips of hardwood flooring to match the lengths of our hardwood stair treads, to use in just such applications.
 It would be too difficult to custom fit one large piece of wood, so this gives you a way to create the same look without splicing pieces of traditional hardwood flooring across the length of your landing.

+We typically carry red oak and maple in inventory and can make, on a custom order basis, flooring for this application, in other species.
 But I’m getting ahead of myself.
 Let me share with you the two methods of applying wood of one sort or another to your landing and you’ll see where one method might be better than another.

 #1801 stair Nosing- 3 1/4″ on the inside, 4.25″ overall with a 1″ x 1″ front bullnose